usdot-fhwa-stol/pcapdecoder/README.md

 This script decodes PCAP files containing SAE J2735 messages.
 The decoded output is displayed in the terminal and saved to a file with the same name as the original PCAP file.

-**Note:** The script currently outputs data in a dictionary format.
-Support for JSON and XML formats will be added soon.
+**Note:** The script currently outputs data as a JSON.
+Support for XML will be added soon.

 ## Supported Platforms
 - **Linux** (Primary)